Let’s see how a vegetable-based lifestyle can be reconciled with sport.

-In order to understand how performance and proteins are related, we need to realise that carbohydrates provide the main fuel for sports in general and for swimming in particular.
+In order to understand how performance and proteins are related, we need to realize that carbohydrates provide the main fuel for sports in general and for swimming in particular.
 And, as far as meat is concerned, luckily there are other vegetable-based foods that can provide the right amount of proteins.

-As you will have now realised, swimmers have very definite needs, whether or not they are vegans: a balanced diet consisting mainly of carbohydrates and a relatively small amount of proteins and fats.
+As you will have now realized, swimmers have very definite needs, whether or not they are vegans: a balanced diet consisting mainly of carbohydrates and a relatively small amount of proteins and fats.
 The only difference with vegans is that all nutrients will be of vegetable origin.

 The only thing a vegan swimmer needs to pay special attention to is varying the kinds of vegetables they eat as much as possible.
-Since they have less options for “filling their plates”, variation is vitally important for providing the body with all those the micronutrients it needs, such as vitamins, minerals and amino acids.
+Since they have fewer options for “filling their plates”, variation is vitally important for providing the body with all those the micronutrients it needs, such as vitamins, minerals and amino acids.
 Amino acids are the building blocks of proteins.
-There are 20 different types, 11 of which can be synthesised by our body and 9 need to come from food.
+There are 20 different types, 11 of which can be synthesized by our body and 9 need to come from food.

 One of the benefits of a predominantly vegetable-based diet is definitely better digestion.
 Since the digestive process requires plenty of energy, eating less “heavy” foods as part of a vegetable-based diet will cause fewer problems in this respect.

 If you have decided to follow a vegan diet, a useful tip is to combine together foods like cereals or flour with legumes to make your meals more tasty: an old-fashioned dish of pasta and beans or a risotto with courgettes are just two simple examples.